-Georgia makes aggressive use of subsidies as part of the state’s economic development strategy.
+Georgia makes aggressive use of subsidies as part of the state’s economic development strategy, most recently, committing billions to electric vehicle projects.
 It combines tax breaks, grants, and bond-lease schemes to provide millions of dollars to huge companies like Facebook, Kia and SK Innovation.
 Many of the subsidies are never disclosed to the public.
 Lockheed Martin, as an example, will benefit from about $100 million in tax breaks because of a change to a subsidy targeting “high-impact aerospace defense projects.”
 This was only revealed through a journalistic investigation.

-Among the most controversial programs in the state are film production subsidies that cost the state between $500 million and $1 billion annually, depending on the year.
+Among the most controversial programs in the state are film production subsidies that cost the state almost $1 billion annually.
 Job Tax Credits and Quality Jobs Tax Credits, the state’s “flagship programs,” can entirely eliminate a company’s income tax obligation.
 Though the state’s constitution bans the use of property tax breaks, localities use local bond-lease agreements to get around the prohibition.

 The Georgia Economic Development Department (GDEcD) works with companies on subsidy packages.
 The Georgia Department of Community Affairs (DCA) manages grant programs, and the Georgia Department of Revenue administers tax-based subsidies.
 Local development authorities issue and administer bond-lease deals.